jensendarren/gitlab-kubernetes-aws-eks/README.md

 ### Deploy to EKS

+Deployment should now be as simple as kicking off a build either via a new commit or manually via the Gitlab UI under CI/CD.
+As long as the project is enabled to use AutoDevOps this should just work!

-Follow these instructions to deploy [your app to EKS](https://docs.gitlab.com/ee/user/project/clusters/eks_and_gitlab/#deploy-the-app-to-eks).
+Check out these details for further information to [deploy your app to EKS](https://docs.gitlab.com/ee/user/project/clusters/eks_and_gitlab/#deploy-the-app-to-eks).

 ## Scaling